Skip to content

 Model Element Name Parameters From Configuration

-Connection {name}:connection Efficiency, power limits, pricing, SOC pricing (optional)
+Connection {name}:discharge Efficiency, power limits, SOC pricing (optional)

 Architecture Details